rayanalysis/panda3d-complexpbr/README.md

 # panda3d-complexpbr
-Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF materials.
-These reflections are implemented with IBL (Image-based lighting) and PBR (Physically Based Rendering) forward shading constructs.
+complexpbr is an IBL rendering module which supports real-time reflections and post-processing effects in Panda3D. complexpbr supports realtime environment reflections for BSDF materials.
 Your machine must support GLSL version 430 or higher.
-Sample screenshots below.
+Sample screenshots and minimum usage examples below.

 Featuring support for vertex displacement mapping, SSAO (Screen Space Ambient Occlusion), HSV color correction, Bloom, and Sobel based antialiasing in a screenspace kernel shader, which approximates temporal antialiasing. complexpbr.screenspace_init() automatically enables the AA, SSAO, and HSV color correction.
 To use the vertex displacement mapping, provide your displacement map as a shader input to your respective model node -- example below in the Usage section.